-When subscribers become inactive, it's a good idea to try to win them back with a re-engagement strategy.
-It's often less expensive to target a current customer than it is to find a new one.
-Winning the interest of inactive subscribers helps you make the most of your MailChimp list.
+When subscribed contacts stop interacting with your emails, it's a good idea to try to win them back with a re-engagement strategy.
+It's often less expensive to target a current contact than it is to find a new one.
+Winning the interest of inactive subscribers helps you make the most of your Mailchimp audience.

 In this article, you'll learn how to target inactive subscribers to win back their interest.

-Nearly all email lists will have some inactive subscribers who don't open or click your campaigns much, but who are still interested in your brand.
-Use MailChimp's segment tools to identify your least engaged subscribers, and target them with relevant campaigns that can win their interest.
+It’s normal to have some inactive subscribers who don’t engage with your email campaigns much, but who are still interested in your brand.
+Use Mailchimp's segment tools to identify your least engaged subscribers, and target them with relevant campaigns that can win their interest.

 The best re-engagement strategy depends on your industry and your brand.
-No matter what industry you're in, a successful re-engagement campaign sends relevant content as an incentive for subscribers to interact with your brand again.
-For example, if you have an online store, you could send exclusive coupons or discount codes.
+No matter what industry you're in, a successful re-engagement email campaign or landing page uses relevant content as an incentive for subscribers to interact with your brand again.
+For example, if you have an online store, you could offer exclusive coupons or discount codes.

 Ask subscribers to complete a poll or survey, and send them a free gift or promo code when they complete it.
 If you ask the right questions, poll results can tell you what your inactive subscribers are interested in, and you can use this information to target them with additional campaigns and calls-to-action.